miczho/self-notes/topics/dsa.md

 #### DFS Approach

-Note that the topological order does not need to be generated fully for DFS to detect a cycle.
+Note that the topological order does not need to be generated for DFS to detect a cycle.

 ```python
 def topSortDfs(n, edges):